ALA UPBMS Frequently Asked Questions

 How is the ALA UPBMS intended to benefit the entire legal industry?

-To date there has been no universally recognized standard of identifying and organizing administrative and operational processes within the legal industry.
-The ALA UPBMS creates this standard.
+Prior to the release of version 1 of the UPBMS, there was not a universally recognized standard of identifying and organizing administrative and operational processes within the legal industry.
+The ALA UPBMS created this standard.

 The power of such a standard lies in the ability of organizations to utilize information and materials created by others, with little or no conformity.
 This not only improves the speed and efficiency of innovation, but also assures data and analytics built on the standards is more accurate, relevant and comparable.